 We have seen how a simple deed of giving both in kind and in time can change one’s day.

 The main purpose of the group was to make hats and scarves for patients undergoing cancer treatment in Nairobi, Kenya.
-However, as we interacted with more groups we realised that we needed to expand our giving platforms.
-So we started donating blankets, hats and preemie wear to hospices, hospitals, cancer support centres, children’s homes and pregnancy crisis centres in Nairobi, Nakuru, Mombasa, Kisumu and Kitui, to name a few.
+However, as we interacted with more groups we realized that we needed to expand our giving platforms.
+So we started donating blankets, hats and preemie wear to hospices, hospitals, cancer support centers, children’s homes and pregnancy crisis centers in Nairobi, Nakuru, Mombasa, Kisumu and Kitui, to name a few.

 With every donation we improve our crochet/ knitting skills and people skills.
 We also get to appreciate experiences of care and support, stuff that most of us were ignorant of.
 We all love the simple act of giving and seeing smiles from the young to the old. and we have seen how a simple deed of giving both in kind and in time can change one’s day.